albatrossflavour/puppet_os_patching/README.md

 ### What os_patching affects

-The module will not impact the nodes and does not have to be included in any profiles.
-It simply provides facts and tasks to assist in the patching and maintenance of the server.
+The module, when added to a node, creates a directory to cache patch data, installs a script to generate the cache and a cron job to run the script.
+It also installs a dynamic custom fact which reports on the patching state of the server.

 ### Beginning with os_patching